“Sitting by the roadside on a summer’s day

-Goodness, how delicious, eating goober peas!”
+Goodness, how delicious, eating goober peas.

 from “Goober Peas,” a Civil War Era song published in 1866 by A. E. Blackmar

-Peanuts would mainly be used to provision slaves while enduring the transatlantic slave trade’s infamous Middle Passage from West Africa to the New World.
+Peanuts would mainly be used to provision the enslaved while enduring the transatlantic slave trade’s infamous Middle Passage from West Africa to the New World.
 The term goober as used in the United States is manifestly derived from goba or guba by which the groundnut is known all over the continent except in the Congo where it is pronounced nguba” (Johnson 28).
-Cultural historians of American foodways are still unsure of how slaves actually prepared peanuts for consumption.
+Cultural historians of American foodways are still unsure of how the enslaved actually prepared peanuts for consumption.
 Most note that peanuts were usually eaten raw, roasted, or boiled.
 In the South, African American cooks introduced the peanut into local consumption.

 Joseph Mumford Foy produced about 2,500 bushels of ground peas in 1850, and doubled his crop output by the end of the decade with 5,000 bushels harvested in 1860.
 Foy’s neighbor, Nicholas Nixon of Porters Neck Plantation, revolutionized the cultivation of peanuts in the 1850s.
 Nixon’s interest in scientific farming and crop rotation led him to apply one of the earliest known versions of mechanized harvesting with the invention of a steam-powered thresher in 1856.
 Nixon brought in about $6,000 annually from his peanut crop.
 Both Nixon and Foy contributed regularly to publications like the Carolina Farmer and Country Gentleman on the issues of scientific agriculture.